 The most common break point is right at ground level, this is the point of the post that takes the most strain from wind and is first attacked by water and physical damage from the lawnmower and string trimmers.
 Usually, the base of the post that is still in the ground will still be solid and secure, especially if the post was set in concrete, and you can use this to your advantage.

 We struggled with replacing posts that had broken off at ground level until we figured out a way to remove the concrete footing easily and without digging.
 Here’s how we slide the concrete out using water pressure.
+The Wood Post Puller patent was issued 8/28/2012 (US Patent 8,250,787) and we sold our own tools until 2017.
+Now we recommend the Corona RootIRRIGATOR (buy on Amazon) for its quality construction and excellent performance.

 Purchase a 6-foot steel t-post from your local home improvement store and some general purpose wire.
 Using a sledgehammer or post driver, pound in the steel post right next to the concrete footing – the t-post will push against the existing post footing and will provide a stronger base for the metal post.